chnm/model-articles/content/articles/blocknewman.md

 *Journal of the American Society for Information Science and Technology* 57:6 (April 2006), 753-767\] because it was not aimed at humanities scholars.
-Personally, I find methods discussions engaging, and would have liked to explain more about topic modeling, including topic most frequent word lists so that readers could analyze the labels I put on them for themselves.
+Personally, I find methods discussions engaging, and would have liked to explain more about topic modeling, including topics as most frequent word lists so that readers could analyze the labels I put on them for themselves.
 A web supplement with all that additional information would be useful if I wrote the article today.